ReXplain: Translating Radiology into Patient-Friendly Video Reports: Introduction

 \section{Introduction}

-\paragraph{Background and Motivation.} Radiology reports play a crucial role in patient care, and studies show a consistent, strong desire among patients to access these reports \citep{halaska2019patient,garry2020patient}.
-However, these documents often remain inaccessible to the very individuals they concern most: the patients themselves.
+\textbf{Background and Motivation.} Radiology reports play a crucial role in patient care.
+However, there has been a growing disparity between the demand for medical imaging services and the capacity of radiologists to maintain high reporting standards \citep{konstantinidis2024shortage}, exacerbated by a global shortage of 122,000 radiologists by 2032 \cite{heiser2019new}.
+This imbalance leads to radiologist burnout, delays in critical care delivery, and widening healthcare disparities \cite{bluth2022recommendation,kemp2017patient}.
+Despite a consistent, strong desire among patients to access these reports \citep{halaska2019patient,garry2020patient}, these documents often remain inaccessible to the very individuals they concern most: the patients themselves.
 The complex medical terminology and abbreviations, designed for efficient communication among healthcare professionals, create a significant barrier to patient understanding.
-This can lead to misunderstandings, anxiety, and potentially impact treatment decisions, ultimately increasing the burden on doctors.
+This can lead to misunderstandings, anxiety, and decreased engagement in treatment decision, ultimately increasing the burden on doctors and potentially impacting health outcomes.

-\paragraph{Patient-centered Radiology.} Patient-centered Radiology, which involves radiologists actively engaging with patients by introducing imaging procedures, communicating results directly, and addressing concerns, has gained increasing attention \citep{itri2015patient,kemp2017patient,recht2024patient}.
-Recent efforts have focused on implementing patient-centered practices in real clinical settings, aiming to align radiological services with patients' needs and preferences \citep{dutruel2023patient}.
-Studies have shown that both healthcare providers and patients respond positively to patient-friendly reports, as these can enhance patient understanding and overall satisfaction with their care \citep{lopez2024user}.
+\textbf{Patient-centered Radiology.} Patient-centered radiology, which involves radiologists actively engaging with patients by introducing imaging procedures, communicating results directly, and addressing concerns, has gained increasing attention \citep{itri2015patient,kemp2017patient,dutruel2023patient}.
+Recent years have also witnessed a shift towards making radiology reports and images directly available to patients, extending their utility beyond interprofessional communication \cite{halaska2019patient,garry2020patient}.
+Particularly, both healthcare providers and patients have responded positively to patient-friendly reports, as these can enhance patient understanding and overall satisfaction with their care \citep{lopez2024user}.
+To achieve patient-centered radiology efficiently, it is suggested to leverage digital tools to improve patient's understanding of their imaging findings, increase compliance with follow-up exams, and enable convenient image sharing \cite{dutruel2023patient}.